lunalite/UITestLearning/README.md

 There are several options which the user could use in running deep learning:
 1. [fastText](https://github.com/facebookresearch/fastText) from Facebook
     We have implemented `parseJson.py` which allows for the data to be parsed into the format required for running text classification or sentiment analysis using the fastText implementation.

+    ```bash
+    python3.6 parseJson.py f
+    ```

+    The required data will be in the `data` folder, containing the files `fastTextTrain.txt` and `fastTextTest.txt`.
+To run the sentiment analysis:

+    ```bash
+    fasttext supervised -input ./fastTextTrain.txt -output model -lr 0.05 -dim 10 -epoch 10 -minCount 1 && fasttext test model.bin ./fastTextTest.txt 1
+    ```

+2. Recurrent Neural Network (RNN), LSTM using Tensorflow The next implementation uses LSTM from Tensorflow.
+To train the model, we will have to first parse the sequence data.

+    ```bash
+    sh gen_tt.sh 1 9
+    ```

+    This will run generate_traintest.py in parallel for n-grams stemming from 1-gram to 9-gram.

 ## Limitations

 The crawler is unable to test certain APKs like those of other languages which contain characters that are non-ASCII, or those like the application 'Power Me Off' since it might shut down the entire emulator.